-What percentage of LGBT+ people have annual income below $24,000 (approximately the federal poverty line)?
+What percentage of LGBT+ people have an annual income below $24,000 (approximately the federal poverty line)?

 The Index was funded by the Gill Foundation, as part of its support of Out Leadership’s CEO Business Briefs for the 50 U.S. States; it is based on data generously provided by Out Leadership’s partners at the Williams Institute, the United States Transgender Survey, and the Movement Advancement Project.